hhexo/dd-star/GUIDE.md

 This section of the guide contains a lot of "how to" subsections illustrating typical use cases of working with `dd-star`.

+### How to initialise your `dd-star` based project

+To start working in a `dd-star` based environment, you could clone the `dd-star` repository and then just remove the .git directory...

+    git clone https://github.com/hhexo/dd-star.git <your_project_name>
+    cd <your_project_name>
+    rm -fr .git

+However, this will overwrite your `.git` directory if you've already got it (say, if you have created an empty project on GitHub and then cloned it).
+A better way to do this is to use `git archive` to create a tar file and then expanding it in your project directory.

+    cd <your_project_name>
+    git archive --remote=https://github.com/hhexo/dd-star.git -o dd-star.tar
+    tar -xvf dd-star.tar
+    rm -f dd-star.tar

+Note this will still overwrite other files: your top level `.gitignore`, your `README.md`, and your `LICENSE` and `NOTICE` files if you have them.
+Furthermore, a copy of this `GUIDE.md` will be created.
+You can delete it.

 ### How to build or clean all the projects